oneilstokeseqrm/graphrag-toolkit-1.0/docs/lexical-graph/graph-model.md

 The lexical-graph uses a form of hierarchical [lexical graph](https://graphr.ag/reference/knowledge-graph/lexical-graph-hierarchical-structure/), auto-generated from unstructured sources, whose job is to help question-answering systems retrieve information which is *semantically dissimilar from the question*, but nonetheless *relevant to the answer*.

-#### Changes in v2.x

-The graphrag-toolkit's graph model has changed with v2.x of the toolkit.
-All node labels and relationship names are now surrounded by double underscores.
-For example, v1.x `Entity` nodes are now `__Entity__`.
-The reason for this change is to better allow the lexical graph data to co-exist with domain-specific data.

 #### A three-tiered lexical graph

 The lexical graph has three tiers: